 Basically, you freeze the parsley into the shape of a “log” and store it in a ziploc freezer bag.
 When you need some parsley, just remove the log from the freezer, cut some parsley off the end, and return the remaining parsley to the freezer.

 To create a log of parsley, first rinse off the parsley really well and remove as many stems as you can.
 Run the parsley through a salad spinner if you have one.
-I just broke down and bought my first salad spinner from Walmart for only $5!
+I just broke down and bought my first salad spinner.
 They are so neat!
 Who wants to eat wet, soggy salad!?

 Anyway, remove as much moisture from the parsley as you can and start stuffing it to the bottom of a gallon sized ziploc freezer bag.
 You can get quite a bit in there, it will compact nicely.